Taking Care of Business

 Designing software is more art than science, and art has always relied on patronage.

-To deliver a product that’s truly viable, it’s important to understand the relationship between the needs of the end user and the commercial goals of any businesses involved in the project.
+To deliver a product that’s viable, it’s important to understand the relationship between the needs of the end user and the commercial goals of any businesses involved in the project.

 Whether you’re an agency, an in-house team or an individual working on a personal project, business-related constraints are ever-present.
-To deliver a product that’s truly viable, it’s important to understand the relationship between the needs of the end user and the commercial goals of any businesses involved in the project, including your own.
+To deliver a product that’s viable, it’s important to understand the relationship between the needs of the end user and the commercial goals of any businesses involved in the project, including your own.

 Here we unpack some of those business-related constraints and considerations.
 In doing so, we hope to provide a useful reference for anyone evaluating or undertaking a software project, whether you're designing a new product or service, or expanding an existing solution.

-These considerations fall into three interrelated areas: Project Evaluation, Capability, and Processes and Tools, with three considerations in each.
+These considerations fall into three areas: Project Evaluation, Capability, and Processes and Tools, with three considerations in each.
 They are framed as questions but there are no right or wrong answers.

 Depending on your situation (e.g. agency, in-house, individual) some sections may be more applicable than others.